- Metrology concepts

 - n = a positive or negative integer

 Example voltage standard system using this effect is one developed by PTB in Germany.
 This system consists of a 75 GHz Gunn-oscillator, locked by a PLL to a Fluke 910R, a GPS-controlled Rhubidium Frequency Standard.
 During operation, the probe with JJA circuit is immersed in a 42 litre dewar vessel with liquid helium to maintain constant temperature at ~4.2K.
+For chosen frequency of 75 GHz, the voltage difference between adjacent steps is about 155 μV.
+There are also other JJA systems that use other RF frequencies.

 AC quantum voltmeter JJA-based voltmeter system with accuracy ±0.001ppm at 10VDC and 0.2ppm at 20VACpk-pk 1kHz.